DinaraKS/odin-recipes/README.md

-# odin-recipes
+# odin-reci
-Odin Recipe created with HTML
+Remember the Recipe page you created as practice from the previous lesson?
+Well, it’s rather plain looking, isn’t it?
+Let’s fix that by adding some CSS to it!